-After the light show had ended, I made my way across the Helix Bridge.
+After the first light show had ended, I made my way across the Helix Bridge.
 There are several viewing platforms along the bridge, all offering impressive views of the hotel and the stunning lotus shaped ArtScience Museum.

 On the other side of the bridge, I met an American photographer by the name of Eric, a retiree from the US Air Force now living in Hawaii who often travels to photograph in Asia.
 Teaming up, we decided to walk a little further along the promenade and made it to a great spot just in time for the second light show.

 Despite the haze in the air, it still turned out to be a great night of shooting.
-If you happen to be in Singapore, make sure to catch the show, the largest of its kind in SE Asia – certainly a wonderful way to spend an evening!
+If you happen to be in Singapore, make sure to catch the show, the largest of its kind in SouthEast Asia – certainly a wonderful way to spend an evening!